The Final. Knebworth Park, 9th August 1986.

 was beside himself.
 He was still subdued the next morning, as friends

 began arriving at his home, Garden Lodge, for Sunday lunch.
 There was

-did cheer him up a bit.
-But that fan's death preoccupied him for the rest of his life.
+terrific concert coverage in all the papers.
+It failed to cheer him.
+That fan's death haunted him for the rest of his life.
 No one

-knew it at the time, and there were other, unbearable reasons.
-But Freddie would never again perform live with Queen.
+knew it at the time, and there were other hideous reasons, why Freddie would never again perform live with Queen.